 As the last treasurer of SPMN, Pamela managed the financial amalgamation of the two organisations, and became treasurer of PMG in 2013.

-Susan took over as chair of the PMG Research committee, and joined the Executive Committee, at the 2017 Annual General Meeting in Cardiff.
+Susan is chair of the PMG Research committee and became a trustee of PMG at the 2017 Annual General Meeting in Cardiff.